Skip to main content

 Your endocrine system operates on a feedback loop, much like a sophisticated thermostat.
 The brain sends signals to glands, which release hormones that travel to target cells, delivering instructions.
 The response of these cells then signals back to the brain, adjusting future hormonal releases.

-Key messengers in this network include testosterone, which governs muscle mass, bone density, and libido; estrogens and progesterone, which regulate female reproductive health and have systemic effects; and (GH), which is foundational for cellular repair and metabolism.
+Key messengers in this network include testosterone, which governs muscle mass, bone density, and libido; estrogens and progesterone, which regulate female reproductive health and have systemic effects; and growth hormone (GH), which is foundational for cellular repair and metabolism.
 When these hormone levels decline or become imbalanced, the messages become garbled, leading to the symptoms you experience.

 Intermittent fasting introduces a different kind of signal.
 It does not add a messenger; it changes the environment in which the messages are received.
 By extending the time between meals, you naturally lower circulating insulin levels.
 This shift is a key that unlocks your body’s ability to use stored fat for energy.
+It also quiets down certain growth pathways, allowing the cellular repair crews to get to work.
+Different approaches to fasting can create this metabolic shift:

 • Time-Restricted Feeding (TRF) ∞ This common method involves consolidating all caloric intake into a specific window each day.
 The 16:8 schedule, with a 16-hour fast and an 8-hour eating window, is a popular starting point.
 Some individuals may opt for a gentler 14:10 or a more advanced 18:6 schedule.